 where on the last line we used \eqref{boundOnNi}.
 Thus

 In particular, since $\ell_1=\max(\ell_1,\ell_2,\ell_3)$, we have

 On the other hand, since the tubes from $\tubes$ satisfy the polynomial Wolff axioms, by \eqref{grainSize} we have

 \begin{remark} Observe that we have not used the full strength of the polynomial Wolff axioms.
-Instead, we have only used the fact that if $Z\subset\RR^4$ is a hypersurface and if $B(x,r)$ is a ball of radius $r$, then
+Instead, we have only used the fact that if $Z\subset\RR^4$ is a hypersurface of degree at most $d$, and if $B(x,r)$ is a ball of radius $r$, then

+This condition can even be weakened slightly further: we can replace the bound \eqref{restrictedPolyWolffAxioms} with the requirement that for each $w>0$, there exists a constant $K_{d,w}$ so that

 The precise assumptions on $\tubes$ needed to prove Theorem \ref{mainThm} will be discussed further in Section \ref{minimalConditions} below. \end{remark}

 Let $G^\prime\in\mathcal{G}^\prime$.
 We have

 where on the third line we used Theorem \ref{BourgainGuthTHhm}, on the fourth line we used \eqref{boundOnNi}, and on the fifth line we used \eqref{boundOnNi} and \eqref{boundOnN1}.